ganapati10/HWW_VBF_Studies/Setup/README.md

 ## Setup changes:

-All the links to Github has been changed in order to replace the:
+All the links to Github has to be changed in order to replace the:

 ```git@github.com:*```